cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

 # Policies and Compliance Frameworks

+Policies are a set of standard SQL queries that can be run to check the security and compliance of your cloud resources against best practice frameworks.

-CloudQuery SQL Policies for AWS.
+This page documents the available CloudQuery SQL Policies for AWS.
 See the [readme on GitHub](https://github.com/cloudquery/cloudquery/tree/main/plugins/source/aws/policies) for installation instructions.
 ## AWS CIS V1.2.0

 ### Requirements